 The streets of Barcelona comprise a battlefield which continues to host skirmishes and more enduring clashes between armed police, the civil guard, the army, and local people.

-The streets of our city have seen fierce clashes over issues such as workers’ rights, the all-pervasive influence of the Church, education, Republicanism, a Stalinist coup, national independence, workers’ self-management, property speculation, squatters’ rights, forced evictions and revolution.
+The streets of our city have seen fierce clashes over issues such as workers’ rights, the all-pervasive and malign influence of the Church, education, Republicanism, a Stalinist coup, national independence, workers’ self-management, property speculation, squatters’ rights, forced evictions and revolution.

 Friday, July 17th, 1936: